BinaryIgor/Eventsql/README.md

   // creates dlt event
 ```

-This factory can be customized by using another `EventSQL` constructor or by calling `EventSQLConsumers.configureDLTEventFactory` method.
+This factory can be customized by calling `EventSQLConsumers.configureDLTEventFactory` method.

-What is also worth noting is that any exception thrown by single event consumer is wrapped into `EventSQLConsumptionException` automatically - see *ConsumerWrapper.class*.
+What is also worth noting is that any exception thrown by a single event consumer is wrapped into `EventSQLConsumptionException` automatically - see `ConsumerWrapper` class.

-When you use `consumers.startBatchConsumer` you have to do wrapping yourself.
+When you use `EventSQLConsumers.startBatchConsumer` you have to do the wrapping yourself.

 ## How to get it